haskell/cabal/Cabal/doc/installing-packages.rst

 ``http://hackage.haskell.org/packages/archive`` will be silently translated to ``http://hackage.haskell.org/``.

-The second kind of legacy repositories are so-called “local”
+The second kind of legacy repositories are so-called “(legacy) local”
 repositories:

 ::